MrGriefs/discord.js-cluster/README.md

 ### IPC

-discordjs-cluster supports a variety of IPC events.
+discord.js-cluster supports a variety of IPC events.
 All IPC events can be used via `process.send({type: "event"});`

 #### Logging

-discordjs-cluster supports the following IPC logging events.
+discord.js-cluster supports the following IPC logging events.

 | Name  | Example                                          | Description                      |
 |-------|--------------------------------------------------|----------------------------------|